-We have two homilies by Father Hanly for 2nd Sunday of Easter, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 2nd Sunday of Easter, Year B: “Mercy” and “God’s Peace Be With You.”

 Father Hanly’s beautiful homily for 2nd Sunday of Easter, Year B, is on Mercy.